Jarred-Sumner/cpu/README.md

 ## How it works

-This tool uses Bun's `resourceUsage()` API, which accesses the same underlying `getrusage` system call that the standard Unix `time` command uses.
+This tool uses Bun's `Bun.spawn`'s `resourceUsage()` API, which accesses the same underlying `getrusage` system call that the standard Unix `time` command uses.
 This means you get the same accurate metrics, just displayed in a more readable format.
 The implementation is efficient with minimal overhead to the process being measured.

 ### Options